 It is clear that Dina has a broad view of the world, and this can be heard in her music.
 Over the course of her carrier she has worked with musicians from West Africa, England, Australia and Portugal.
 And this year she will bring out an album in her own native tongue, Frysk.
 A language that is spoken by the people who live in the north of Holland, Frylân.

-As a singer, composer, lyricist and producer born in The Netherlands she mostly calls herself a citizen of the world.
+As a singer, composer, lyricist and producer born in The Netherlands, she mostly calls herself a citizen of the world.
 DINA’s voice is warm and resonates calmth.
 She creates a moment of peace in the fast-paced world to find out again who you are and how you connect with each other.

 DINA makes a countermovement of the fast music industry.
 These are not songs that are always played in the same way.
 On the other hand, it is a musical journey in which you can breathe quietly.
 Furthermore, a song only ends when it is time to stop.
 Every song that is played is unique in this way.
 The experience of her music enriches you with an experience that makes you feel better, more open and stronger.
 DINA believes that this will make the world a little better.

 Singer, musician and producer DINA will release a new album entitled 'medisyn' in the spring of 2023.
 For the first time, she is making an album in her native tongue, Frysk.

 It is October 5, 2022 and Dina Popma (1984) opens the large wooden door of the old Thomas church in Katlijk.
 The car of technician and producer Bonne van der Wal stops behind her.
 Instruments and recording equipment are brought in and set up.
 Together they will spend three days and nights in this beautiful space, in the nave of the church, and record an album there.
 10 songs overflowing with power, heavenly melodies, trans-like, and repetitive guitar parts and lyrics that ground the Dina as a woman and as a human being, and can be increased in their musical and poetic form as a universal 'medicine'.